EmptyCupHQ/emptycuphq.github.io/content/academy/assignment.md

 3. Motivation is very expensive.
 Don't expect you'll have the same motivation tomorrow.
 Get started whenever you are motivated and make it easy for yourself to get back to work.
 Don't push yourself to burnout, leave some gas in the tank everyday, so that you feel like coming back the next.
 Read more about [staying motivated](/academy/motivation).

 Follow [EmptyCup's linkedin page](https://in.linkedin.com/company/emptycup) for knowing more about the company, our culture and our work.

+__If you have any questions or queries, please ask on the Slack channel__.

 ### Certification